-- f. interactive gaming, virtual gaming, or an online service, website, or application that allows the creation and uploading of content for the purpose of interactive gaming, educational entertainment, or associated entertainment, and communications related to that content, - g. photograph editing that has an associated photograph hosting service if the interaction with other users or account holders is generally limited to liking or commenting, - h. single-purpose community groups for public safety if the interaction with other users or account holders is limited to that single purpose and the community group has guidelines or policies against illegal content, i. business-to-business software,
+- e. online shopping or ecommerce, if the interaction with other users or account holders is generally limited to the ability to upload a post and comment on reviews, the ability to display lists or collections of goods for sale or wish lists, and other functions that are focused on online shopping or ecommerce rather than interaction between users or account holders, - f. interactive gaming, virtual gaming, or an online service, website, or application that allows the creation and uploading of content for the purpose of interactive gaming, educational entertainment, or associated entertainment, and communications related to that content, - g. photograph editing that has an associated photograph hosting service if the interaction with other users or account holders is generally limited to liking or commenting, - h. single-purpose community groups for public safety if the interaction with other users or account holders is limited to that single purpose and the community group has guidelines or policies against illegal content, - i. business-to-business software,

-1 j. teleconferencing or videoconferencing services that 2 allow reception and transmission of audio and video signals for real-time communication, 3 4 k. cloud storage, 5 1. shared document collaboration, cloud computing services, which may include cloud 6 m.
-7 storage and shared document collaboration, providing access to or interacting with data 8 n.
-9 visualization platforms, libraries, or hubs, permitting comments on a digital news website if the 10 Ο. 11 news content is posted only by the provider of the 12 digital news website, 1.3 providing or obtaining technical support for a р.
-14 platform, product, or service, 15 academic, scholarly, or genealogical research where q.
-16 the majority of the content is created or posted by 17 the provider of the online service, website, or 18 application and the ability to chat, comment, or 19 interact with other users is directly related to the 20 provider's content, 2.1 Internet access and broadband service, r.
-22 a classified advertising service in which the provider s.
-23 of the online service, website, or application is limited to all of the following:
+1 j. teleconferencing or videoconferencing services that 2 allow reception and transmission of audio and video 3 signals for real-time communication, 4 k. cloud storage, 5 1. shared document collaboration, 6 m. cloud computing services, which may include cloud 7 storage and shared document collaboration, 8 n. providing access to or interacting with data 9 visualization platforms, libraries, or hubs, 10 0. permitting comments on a digital news website if the 11 news content is posted only by the provider of the 12 digital news website, 13 p. providing or obtaining technical support for a 14 platform, product, or service, 15 q. academic, scholarly, or genealogical research where 16 the majority of the content is created or posted by 17 the provider of the online service, website, or 18 application and the ability to chat, comment, or 19 interact with other users is directly related to the 20 provider's content, 21 r.
+Internet access and broadband service, 22 S. a classified advertising service in which the provider 23 of the online service, website, or application is 24 limited to all of the following: